Woman's Belly with hands heart shape around belly button with flower on top

 • Be gentle:

-This means using your massage gun in a faster, more vibrational setting with very light pressure over your abdomen.
+This means using your device in a faster, more vibrational setting with very light pressure over your abdomen.
 If it hurts, change your approach or stop what you’re doing.

 • Avoid nerves:

 A sensitive area in your upper abdomen is directly below your sternum, known as your solar plexus 3.
-Do not move your massage gun over this area, as this could cause serious discomfort or nerve complications.
+Do not move your device over this area, as this could cause severe discomfort or nerve complications.

 • Use a soft attachment:

 Make sure that any attachment you use is soft and has round edges.
-Hard plastic or abrupt edges could cause major irritation if your hand-held massager hits your abdomen awkwardly.
+Hard plastic or abrupt edges could cause significant irritation if your device hits your abdomen awkwardly.

 Remember: As with any new or potentially risky self-care technique, we recommend using your best judgment and consulting a licensed healthcare professional with any questions or concerns that you may have.